 Completed building permit applications and any necessary documentation should be submitted to the City Center.

-**Please note that building permits take 3-5 business days to process.
+**Please note that building permits may take 3-5 business days or longer to process.
 Please plan your project accordingly.**

 The ordinance states that a structure can house:

 – no more than three (3) animals (of any combination of cats and/or dogs)